How to Apply for Funding

 Students can make an appointment with The Career Center at any point in the school year

-- October 1, 2017 – Reflection essay and survey due back to the Review Committee
+- Reflection essays and surveys are due to the Review Committee at the end of summer

 Committee Selection Criteria: